terut/playground/README.md

 ## Playground

 It is just my playground.
-Everything is MIT. :boom: Note that everything is experimental code.
+:boom: Note that everything is experimental code.

+### License

+Everything is MIT.